What is Red Data Book?

 The Red Data Book is a public document which is created for recording endangered and rare species of plants, animals, fungi as well as some local subspecies which are present in a particular region.

-The Red Data Book helps us in providing complete information for research, studies and also for monitoring the programs on rare and endangered species and their habits.
+The Red Data Book helps us in providing complete information for research, studies and also for monitoring the programs on rare and endangered species and their habitats.

 This book is mainly created to identify and protect those species which are on the verge of extinction.